Uber looks to drivers to help curb human trafficking

-SAN FRANCISCO, CA–Ride share company Uber is now calling on its drivers to help stop human trafficking.
+SAN FRANCISCO, California – Ride sharing company Uber is now calling on its drivers to help stop human trafficking.

 “This is an opportunity where we can really use our global scale to empower prevention.
 And to provide our drivers and riders with information that can help combat this,” safety communications official Tracey Breeden said.

-According to Breeden, once a driver logs in to their account, they will be presented with information on how to spot potential victims.
-Drivers will also be presented with resources that can help connect them authorities and anti-trafficking support groups.
+According to Breeden, once drivers log in to their account, they will be presented with information on how to spot potential victims.
+Drivers will also be presented with resources that can help connect them with authorities and anti-trafficking support groups.

 “This happens every day in America, in every city, and every community.
 And so, it’s really important that this information get out to the public,” Breeden said.